© 2026 RIWON KWON. All rights reserved.

 The power of participatory design

-Through weekly workshops with the cooperative, I learned that sustainable design solutions emerge when communities guide the process, not just provide feedback.
+Through weekly workshops with the cooperative, I realized design works best when communities lead, not just respond to our ideas.

-Serving as a mediator between local residents, visitors, and our project team, I translated their needs, constraints, and accessibility considerations into shared, actionable design directions.
+Serving as an intersection between local residents, visitors, and our project team, I learned how to translate their needs, constraints, and accessibility considerations into shared, actionable design directions.

 LESSON LEARNED